code-with-aneesh/tuf-cleaner/README.md

-# TakeUForward Cleaner Chrome Extension
+# TakeUForward Cleaner Browser Extension

+TakeUForward Cleaner is a browser extension (works on both **Chrome** and **Firefox**) designed to enhance your experience on the TakeUForward website by removing distractions, cleaning up the UI, and providing a focused environment for learning and practicing coding problems.

 TakeUForward Cleaner is a Chrome extension designed to enhance your experience on the TakeUForward website by removing distractions, cleaning up the UI, and providing a focused environment for learning and practicing coding problems.